alexpdp7/wakat/tutorials/basic_spring_boot.rst

 * Add an *u* nordered *l* ist tag
 * Generate *l* ist *i* tem tags by iterating over the `cats` model attribute, assigning each `cats` element to the `cat` variable.
 Replace each `li`'s text with `cat`'s `name` attribute.

+Re-run the application to view the cat names list.

 Adding cats
 -----------